Maximus5/Scripts/PowerShell/GoogleCode-Issues/Readme.md

   * Downloading issue attachments to your drive
   * Updating issues "Stars" count in your xml ToDoList
   * Displaying actual (not fixed) issues with priority larger or equal to 8
+  * Displaying issues sorted by priority, id, stars or change date
   * Fixing and UnFixing issues (in your xml) from PowerShell prompt
+  * Creating new tasks and editing existing

 ## Usage